ibizaman/selfhostblocks/demo/nextcloud/README.md

 manual](services-nextcloud.html#services-nextcloudserver-usage-oidc).
 ::::

 At this point, it is assumed you already deployed the `sso` demo.
-There is no host to add to `/etc/hosts` here.
+This time, we cannot simply edit local `/etc/hosts`, because Nextcloud SSO addon must be able to connect to Authelia by domain name (`auth.example.com`).
 Instead, there is a `dnsmasq` server running in the VM and you must create a SOCKS proxy to connect to it like so:

 ```bash